mincho-js/mincho/packages/react/README.md

 <div css={["base", 1n]} />
 ```

-First-level dynamic object and array CSS-rule branches are extracted at build time, then merged or selected with `cx(...)`.
+Dynamic object and array CSS-rule branches are extracted at build time, then merged or selected with `cx(...)`.
 Mincho extracts the static rule branch to a generated class and keeps primitive branches as written.

 ```tsx
 <div css={["base", condition && { color: "red" }]} />